Shanti-1/Popup/README.md

 # Popup
-Popup fuction by using javascript in india tourist place webpage.
+Popup fuction by using javascript in india tourist place webpage.Here mentioned some tourist places in India.